HankB/pmb/notes/add-notes.md

 At present the script ends with uncompressing the image to install to `/tmp`.
 Additional work to do is:

-1. Loop mount both partitions in the image.
+1. Loop mount both partitions in the image. (done)
-1. Mount the newly created partition.
+1. Mount the newly created partition and format to EXT4. (done)
+1. Uncompress the image (to be installed) and loop mount both partitions. (done)
-1. Copy contents of root partition to the new partition (rsync.)
+1. Copy contents of root partition to the new partition (rsync.) (done)
-1. Copy the contents of the boot partition to a directory in the new partition (tar.)
+1. Copy the contents of the boot partition to a directory in the new partition (tar.) (done)
+1. source generic helpers and spoof MAC addresses
+1. Call any specified helper
 1. Unmount all partitions and remove mount points.
 1. Remove uncompressed image.